luisalonso8/learning-about-version-control/README.md

-# learning-about-version-control
+## My Opinions
-I like version control because it helps me avoid losing work and track changes.
-Also it gives me order in my projects.
+I like that version control helps me keep track of changes and collaborate easily.
-I find version control challenging when I forget which branch I am working on.
-Like now!!!
+I find it frustrating when merge conflicts happen or when I forget certain commands.